 How to Prepare for Your First Meeting

-Your Divorce Lawyer will need different information for different cases.
+Your Family Law Attorney will need different information for different cases.
 Below is a simple outline for what you should bring to make the first meeting with your Divorce Lawyer as productive as possible.

 - Make a list of specific questions you want to be answered or issues that are most troubling to you.
 What most worries you about the divorce?